kima111/webanator/README.md

 - Open Supabase Dashboard → SQL editor and run the contents of `db/migrations.sql`.
   - This adds `role` and `joined_at` to `project_members`, creates `project_comments`, enables RLS, and installs role-aware policies.

+## Enable Realtime for annotations/messages

+- In Supabase Dashboard → SQL editor, run `db/realtime.sql` to enable realtime on the `annotations` and `annotation_messages` tables.
+  - This sets `REPLICA IDENTITY FULL` and adds both tables to the `supabase_realtime` publication so INSERT/UPDATE/DELETE events stream to clients.
+  - If you see warnings about tables already in the publication, you can ignore them.

 ## Auth email configuration (Supabase SMTP)

 - Supabase Dashboard → Authentication → Email → SMTP: add your SMTP credentials.